Semidefinite representation for convex hulls of real algebraic curves: Auxiliary results

 \section{Auxiliary results}

 Let $C$ be a nonsingular curve over $\R$.
 Here we collect results that are needed for working in the base extension of $C$ to a real closed valuation ring $B\supset\R$.
-The situation has some resemblance with arithmetic surfaces.
-The main tool that will be needed in the next section is Proposition \ref{nstordspez}.
+The situation has some resemblance to arithmetic surfaces.
+The main result that will be needed in the next section is Proposition \ref{nstordspez}.

+\begin{lab} The following setup will be fixed for the entire section.
+Let $R$ be a real closed field containing $\R$, the field of real numbers.
+The unique ordering of $R$ is denoted $\le$.
+Let